 In addition, with regard to "1.
 Organizational Composition and Operation" of "II.
 Business Management Organization and Other Corporate Governance Systems regarding Decision-making, Execution of Business, and Oversight in Management", the Company's Articles of Incorporation stipulates the following:

-- Number of Directors: six (6) or more - Number of Statutory Auditors: three (3) or more - Chairperson of the Board of Directors: Chairman or Co-Chairman.
+- Number of Directors: six (6) or more - Number of Statutory Auditors: three (3) or more

 Organization for Timely Disclose